Peasants' Revolt: Eastern England

 While the revolt was unfolding in London, John Wrawe led his force into Suffolk.
 Wrawe had considerable influence over the development of the revolt across eastern England, where there may have been almost as many rebels as in the London revolt.
 The authorities put up very little resistance to the revolt: the major nobles failed to organise defences, key fortifications fell easily to the rebels and the local militias were not mobilised.
 As in London and the south-east, this was in part due to the absence of key military leaders and the nature of English law, but any locally recruited men might also have proved unreliable in the face of a popular uprising.

 On 12 June, Wrawe attacked Sir Richard Lyons' property at Overhall, advancing on to Cavendish and Bury St Edmunds in west Suffolk the next day, gathering further support as they went.
 John Cambridge, the Prior of the wealthy Bury St Edmunds Abbey, was disliked in the town, and Wrawe allied himself with the townspeople and stormed the abbey.
 The Prior escaped, but was found two days later and beheaded.
 A small band of rebels marched north to Thetford to extort protection money from the town, and another group tracked down Sir John Cavendish, the Chief Justice of the King's Bench and Chancellor of the University of Cambridge.
 Cavendish was caught in Lakenheath and killed.
 John Battisford and Thomas Sampson independently led a revolt near Ipswich on 14 June.
 They took the town without opposition and looted the properties of the archdeacon and local tax officials.
 The violence spread out further, with attacks on many properties and the burning of the local court records.
 One official, Edmund Lakenheath, was forced to flee from the Suffolk coast by boat.

 Revolt began to stir in St Albans in Hertfordshire late on 13 June, when news broke of the events in London.
 There had been long-running disagreements in St Albans between the town and the local abbey, which had extensive privileges in the region.
 On 14 June, protesters met with the Abbot, Thomas de la Mare, and demanded their freedom from the abbey.
 A group of townsmen under the leadership of William Grindecobbe travelled to London, where they appealed to the King for the rights of the abbey to be abolished.
 Wat Tyler, then still in control of the city, granted them authority in the meantime to take direct action against the abbey.
 Grindecobbe and the rebels returned to St Albans, where they found the Prior had already fled.
-The rebels broke open the abbey gaol, destroyed the fences marking out the abbey lands and burnt the abbey records in the town square.
+The rebels broke open the abbey prison, destroyed the fences marking out the abbey lands and burnt the abbey records in the town square.
 They then forced Thomas de la Mare to surrender the abbey's rights in a charter on 16 June.
 The revolt against the abbey spread out over the next few days, with abbey property and financial records being destroyed across the county.